 - Internet access is unstable

 There are several things you can try to get Firewalla box back:

 - Make sure your phone has internet; if possible try LTE/4G as well.

 Make sure the SD Card is securely pushed in.

-Make sure Ethernet cable is securely connected on both ends, you may need to try a different Ethernet port to get it work.
+Make sure the Ethernet cable is securely connected on both ends, you may need to try a different Ethernet port to get it to work.

 2. Power Cycle the Box

-While booting please check the status lights.
-If anything abnormal, please send an email to email@example.com
+While booting, please check the status lights.
+If you see anything abnormal, please click this link to open a case.

 When booting is done (maximum 5 min), please kill the app and relaunch it.